CAMMA-public/S4M/README.md

 </details>

-## References
+## Citation

-If you find our work helpful for your research, please consider citing us using the following BibTeX entry:
+If you find our work helpful for your research, please consider starring the repository ⭐ and citing our paper using the following BibTeX entry:

 ```bibtex
 @article{meyer2025s4m,